Stochastic Dimension Zeroth-Order Estimator: Stable and Memory-Efficient Training of PINNs: Preliminaries

 Addressing the spatial curse of dimensionality in partial differential equations (PDEs) requires amortizing the evaluation of high-dimensional differential operators.
 Stochastic Dimension Gradient Descent (SDGD) \cite{hu24_tackl_curse_dimen_with_physic} achieves this by stochastically subsampling the input dimensions of an additive differential operator.
 Specifically, an operator $\mathcal{D} = \sum_{j=1}^{N_{\mathcal{D}}} \mathcal{D}_j$ is approximated by the unbiased randomized operator

 where $J$ is a uniformly sampled index set and $|J|$ represents the spatial batch size.
-During the automatic differentiation pass, non-sampled input dimensions are treated as constants, effectively reducing the memory requirement from $\mathcal{O}(2^{k-1}(d + (L-1)h))$ to an amortized scale of $\mathcal{O}(|J| \cdot 2^{k-1}(1 + (L-1)h))$.
-While this dimensional subsampling successfully mitigates the linear scaling with respect to the input dimension $d$, the exponential scaling with respect to the differential order $k$ remains a fundamental constraint when nested within first-order optimization routines.
+During the automatic differentiation pass, non-sampled input dimensions are treated as constants.
+This changes the memory requirement from $\mathcal{O}(2^{k-1}(d + (L-1)h))$ to an amortized scale of $\mathcal{O}(|J| \cdot 2^{k-1}(1 + (L-1)h))$.
+This replaces the linear dependence on $d$ with dependence on $|J|$ but retains the exponential dependence on $k$ in first-order optimization.